therdas/proto/README.md

 * HTML, CSS

 ## Versions
-* 0.0.1 Initial Proto release, supports only 2 address modes, no stack or flow control
+- [X] 0.0.1 Initial Proto release, supports only 2 address modes, no stack or flow control
-* 0.0.2 Current release
+- [X] 0.0.2 Current release
-[] 0.0.3 Planned future release with more strict syntax checking, infinite loop detection
+- [ ] 0.0.3 Planned future release with more strict syntax checking, infinite loop detection
+- [ ] 0.0.4 Planned future release with support for binary numbers

 ## License
 This project is under the MIT License.
 See the LICENSE.md file for more information